neoclide/coc.nvim/issue.md

 ─── src/neovim/api/client.ts:410-411 ───
-✅ resolved — returns the transport call directly; overloads now honestly declare `Promise<AtomicResult | undefined> | null` [bug · low] Type contract mismatch: this overload declares a return type of `null`, but the implementation actually returns `Promise.resolve(null)` — a Promise.
+✅ resolved — the notify variant now returns `void` (fire-and-forget) instead of wrapping a `null` in a Promise; the transport promise is explicitly discarded [bug · low] Type contract mismatch: this overload declares a return type of `null`, but the implementation actually returns `Promise.resolve(null)` — a Promise.
 The underlying `transport.resumeNotification(true)` already returns `null` (per its own overload), so wrapping it